 In January 2011, Christopher Garabedian, a member of our board of directors, was hired to serve as our president and chief executive officer.
 Since the beginning of 2011, there have been a number of changes to our executive leadership team.
-In February 2012, our former senior vice president and general counsel, Ms. Effie Toshav, resigned from her employment with us to pursue other opportunities.
-Also, in April 2012, our senior vice president and chief scientific officer, Dr. Peter Linsley, notified us of his intent to resign from his position with us effective June 1, 2012.
+Most recently, in June 2012, our former senior vice president and chief scientific officer, Dr. Peter Linsley, resigned from his employment with us.
 Such changes, or any other future changes in our executive leadership, may disrupt our operations as we adjust to the reallocation of responsibilities and assimilate new leadership and, potentially, differing perspectives on our strategic direction.
 If the transition in executive leadership is not smooth, the resulting disruption could negatively affect our operations and impede our ability to execute our strategic plan.